HadiqaAziz/iDesign/README.md

 # iDesign Interior Decorator Website

 Welcome to the iDesign Interior Decorator website!
-This project is a responsive, user-friendly website designed to showcase interior decorating services./n
+This project is a responsive, user-friendly website designed to showcase interior decorating services.
-It includes several key sections: Home, About, Services, Projects, and Contact. /n The website is built using HTML, CSS, JavaScript, and Bootstrap to ensure a modern and visually appealing design.
+It includes several key sections: Home, About, Services, Projects, and Contact.
+The website is built using HTML, CSS, JavaScript, and Bootstrap to ensure a modern and visually appealing design.
 # Demo
 Check out the live demo of the iDesign Interior Decorator website:[ [Live Demo Link]](https://hadiqaaziz.github.io/iDesign/)

 # Features
-- Responsive Design:  Optimized for desktop, tablet, and mobile devices./n
+- Responsive Design:  Optimized for desktop, tablet, and mobile devices.
-- Modern Aesthetics: Clean and contemporary design using Bootstrap./n
+- Modern Aesthetics: Clean and contemporary design using Bootstrap.
-- Interactive Elements: Smooth scrolling, hover effects, and form validation./n
+- Interactive Elements: Smooth scrolling, hover effects, and form validation.
-- Project Showcase: Gallery of completed projects with descriptions and images./n
+- Project Showcase: Gallery of completed projects with descriptions and images.
-- Contact Form: Easy-to-use form for potential clients to get in touch./n
+- Contact Form: Easy-to-use form for potential clients to get in touch.
 # Technologies
 - HTML5: Structure of the website./n
 - CSS3: Styling and layout of the website./n